 Home to the world-famous Venice Beach, Venice is one of the most popular parts of Los Angeles to visit, and for fantastic reasons, not least of which are the pristine waters and soft sands of the Pacific Ocean.

 For me, though, I love Venice because of all the places to eat around the city that serve up cuisine you just won’t find in other cities around the country.
 The restaurant scene is honestly just as fun and exciting as all of the other attractions around Venice.

 If you want to know more about where to eat in the area, then I think I can help you out with that.
-During my time in Venice, I kept track of all my favorite restaurants so that I could put them all together on a list, ranking them for the convenience of all my fellow foodies out there.

 - Felix Trattoria

 - Dudley Market

 - Night + Market Sahm

 - Great White